 Blinds are no unusual sight in our houses.
 These keep the sun’s heat out and also reduces the glare by filtering out the light entering the house.
 Blinds help keep the interiors of the house comfortable at all times.
 These are some of the practical advantages of having blinds and other such window coverings installed in the house apart from the aesthetic boost such treatments provide to the home décor.
 However, it is not always hunky and dory as there are times when your blinds or shades may get damaged or develop some issue that hampers their normal functioning.

-Blinds that won’t go down or don’t go up, blinds with damaged slats, broken pull cords, damaged blind strings are common issues we face, over the course of using blinds in our homes.
+Whether you have wooden blinds or aluminum, blinds that won’t go down or don’t go up, blinds with damaged slats, broken pull cords and damaged blind strings are all common issues we face over the course of using blinds in our homes.
 These issues can be frustrating at times due to the hassle of contacting the customer service team of the respective brand and the waiting time before the technician arrives to fix the issue.
 If the blinds are not covered under warranty, the repair work may also cost you significantly.
 But you don’t always need to be dependent on external help for all issues related to the blinds.
 If the damage is not too extensive, probably, you can fix the problem yourself.

 How to Fix Blinds That are Stuck at the Top